HagOrMan/Island_Builder/README.md

 java -jar island.jar -o island.mesh -i ../generator/input.mesh
 ```

-To create a lagoon instead, use commands similar to the following.
+To create a lagoon instead, use commands similar to the following. `lagoon` mode creates an inner lake of lagoon water, and all tiles adjacent to water are beach tiles.
 ```
 cd island
 java -jar island.jar -o lagoon.mesh -i ../generator/input.mesh -mode lagoon